Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Verification of the linear model

-The agreement between the homogenized and reference models worsens at higher frequencies, at which the current density distribution is concentrated in the strands at the edges of the cable (see Fig.~\ref{field_maps_along_y} for $f=10$~kHz).
-Since the reference model uses strand-wise uniform current density while the homogenized model has no notion of discrete strands, a discrepancy is expected between both models at high frequencies.
-As will be shown in Section~\ref{sec_results_nonlinear}, strand loss contributions typically dominate at these frequencies (mainly eddy currents, see Fig.~\ref{nonlinear_frequency_sweeps}), such that the impact of this difference between the models on the total loss is small.
+The agreement between the models worsens at higher frequencies for which the current density distribution is concentrated in the strands at the edges of the cable (see Fig.~\ref{field_maps_along_y} for $f=10$~kHz).
+Since the reference model uses strand-wise uniform current density, it is incapable or representing current density concentration smaller than the size of a strand.
+On the other hand, the homogenized model has no notion of discrete strands.
+A discrepancy is therefore expected between both models at high frequencies.
+However, as will be shown in Section~\ref{sec_results_nonlinear}, other loss contributions typically dominate at these frequencies, such as eddy currents and ohmic effects, such that the impact of this difference between the models on the total loss is small and acceptable.

 The influence of the spatial discretization on $Q_\text{IS}$ is illustrated in Fig.~\ref{linear_mesh_influence}.
 From mesh $2$ to mesh $5$, the relative difference between calculated peak losses is less than $1.8\%$.
 This indicates that a relatively coarse mesh can be chosen in practice, e.g., mesh 2 or 3.
-The difference between the results increases with frequency, because the field distributions become increasingly non-uniform and concentrated at the edges of the cable when the frequency increases (see Fig.~\ref{field_maps_along_y}).
+The difference between the results increases with frequency, because the field distributions become increasingly non-uniform and concentrated at the edges of the cable when the frequency increases (see Fig.~\ref{field_maps_along_y}), such that the effect of the spatial discretization is visible.